bendqh1/drupal/change_a_node_type_with_drush_in_drupal_11.md

 use Drupal\node\Entity\Node;
 use Drupal\Core\Logger\LoggerChannelInterface;

+#
+#
-# Manually check for the relevant Drupal node ID to work with and isolate this node ID by copying it to the clipboard.
+# Manually check for the relevant Drupal node ID to work with, and then isolate this node ID by copying it to the clipboard;
+#
+#

 $nid = NID_COMES_HERE;